-Net change in fund balances - total governmental funds (Exhibit D) \$ 5,087,428 Revenues in the statement of activities that do not provide current financial resource are not reported as revenues in the funds. ees 28,129 Prior year warrants and fines, net of allowance Current year warrants and fines, net of allowance \$ (108,740) 182,447 73,707 Governmental funds report capital outlays as expenditures.
-However, in the staten the cost of those assets is allocated over their estimated useful lives and reported expense.
-This is the amount by which capital outlays exceeded depreciation in the f as depreciation Capital Outlay Depreciation \$ 2,941,299 (1,052,839) 1,888,460 The net effect of various miscellaneous transactions involving disposal of cap decrease net position. pital assets is to (532,865) The issuance of long-term debt provides current financial resources to government the repayment of the principal of long-term debt consumes the current finance governmental funds.
-Neither transaction, however, has any effect on net governmental funds report the effect of issuance costs, premiums, discounts, as when debt is first issued, whereas the amounts are deferred and amortized in activities.
-This amount is the net effect of these differences in the treatment of lor related items. tial resources of position.
-Also, and similar items the statement of (1,078,292) Under the modified accrual basis of accounting used in the governmental funds, not recognized for transactions that are not normally paid with expendable aversources.
-In the statement of activities, however, which is presented on the expenses and liabilities are reported regardless of when financial resources and addition interest on long-term debt is not recognized under the modified accounting until due, rather as it accrues.
-The adjustment combines the net change vailable financial ne accrual basis, nre available.
-In accrual basis of Capitalization and amortization of bond costs \$ 47,622 47,622 Expenses in the Statement of Activities that are not expected to be paid from current financial resources are not reported as expenditures in governmental funds. nt Change in compensated absences balance Other post employment benefits \$ (2,104) (48,674) (50,778) Change in net position of governmental activities (Exhibit B) \$ 5,463,411
+Net change in fund balances - total governmental funds (Exhibit D) \$ (585,077) Revenues in the statement of activities that do not provide current fir are not reported as revenues in the funds. nancial resources 850 Prior year warrants and fines, net of allowance Current year warrants and fines, net of allowan (32,810) Governmental funds report capital outlays as expenditures.
+However the cost of those assets is allocated over their estimated useful live expense.
+This is the amount by which capital outlays exceeded depression. s and reported as depreciation Capital Outlay \$ 6,044,295 Depreciation (1,086,778) 4,957,517 The net effect of various miscellaneous transactions involving didecrease net position. isposal of capital assets is to - The issuance of long-term debt provides current financial resources the repayment of the principal of long-term debt consumes the governmental funds.
+Neither transaction, however, has any ef governmental funds report the effect of issuance costs, premiums when debt is first issued, whereas the amounts are deferred and activities.
+This amount is the net effect of these differences in the transaction. current financial resources of ffect on net position.
+Also, , discounts, and similar items amortized in the statement of 1,818,891 Under the modified accrual basis of accounting used in the government recognized for transactions that are not normally paid with expenses.
+In the statement of activities, however, which is preexpenses and liabilities are reported regardless of when financial addition interest on long-term debt is not recognized under the accounting until due, rather as it accrues.
+The adjustment combines to expendable available financial esented on the accrual basis, all resources are available.
+In the modified accrual basis of Capitalization and amortization of bond costs \$ - Expenses in the Statement of Activities that are not expected to be partial financial resources are not reported as expenditures in governmental Change in compensated absences balance \$ 17,765 ,,,,,,,, Other post employment benefits (26,187) (8,422) Change in net position of governmental activities (Exhibit B) \$ 6150949

-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE BUDGET AND ACTUAL - GENERAL FUND FOR THE YEAR ENDED SEPTEMBER 30, 2013
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE BUDGET AND ACTUAL - GENERAL FUND FOR THE YEAR ENDED SEPTEMBER 30, 2014